camgbus/pytorch_template/README.md

 2. cd to the project root (where setup.py lives)
 3. Install CUDA if necessary and install PyTorch through conda with the command specified by https://pytorch.org/.
 The tutorial was written using PyTorch 1.5.0. and CUDA10.2., so the command for Linux was 'install pytorch torchvision cudatoolkit=10.2 -c pytorch'
 4. Execute 'pip install -r requirements.txt'
 5. Execute 'pytest' to test the correct installation.
 Note that one of the tests tests whether at least one GPU is present.
-6. Make changes :)
+Some tests use the CIFAR10 data and are ignored if this data is not present.

-To run the CIFAR10 example:
+To run the CIFAR10 experiment example:
-1. Download the HAM1000 dataset from https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000/home
+1. Download CIFAR10 data in .png format from https://www.kaggle.com/swaroopkml/cifar10-pngs-in-folders
-2.
+2. Execute sh scripts/cifar_10_experiment_example.sh